 There are plenty of opportunities to eat kale without massaging it.
 For example, you don’t need to massage it before baking kale chips or adding it to smoothies.
 In fact, you probably don’t want the added oil as part of your drink!
 You can also add it to soups and cook with it without massaging it.

-As mentioned earlier, it’s pretty bitter on its own so I love adding it to salads like this winter salad with delicious dressings like anything from a balsamic dressing, to Italian dressing and ranch dressing!
+As mentioned earlier, it’s pretty bitter on its own so I love adding it to salads like this winter salad or sweet potato salad with delicious dressings like anything from a balsamic dressing, to Italian dressing and ranch dressing!

 It’s also great in this energizing and nutrient-dense delicious kale smoothie loaded with bananas and blueberries.
-You can also swap the spinach for kale in this creamy avocado smoothie, or enjoy it in this delicious one-pot Zuppa Toscana!
+You can also swap the spinach for kale in this creamy avocado smoothie, or enjoy it in a buddha bowl or this delicious one-pot Zuppa Toscana!

 Adding more kale into your diet has never been easier!